chaveshigor/fitlife_backend2.0/README.md

-# Adonis API application
+# FitLife API application

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

-1. Bodyparser
-2. Authentication
-3. CORS
-4. Lucid ORM
-5. Migrations and seeds
+This is the API service to be consumed by FitLife frontend aplication(react / react-native)

+## Routes

+New Personal(GET): mydomain/personal
+Search Personals(GET) : mydomain/personal

 ## Setup